Explore the Northshore Spring/Summer 2023

 9. Go International

 We do international on the Northshore, too, even if it’s Louisiana-style.
 Crawfish in a Spicy Lobster Sauce or Szechuan Spicy Alligator’s on the menu seasonally at Trey Yuen Cuisine of China in Mandeville.
 You haven’t crossed the pond, you’ve stepped inside the English Tea Room in Covington.
 Care for Trafalgar Tuna or Coronation Chicken Salad with your Earl Grey?
 Chef Sal Impastato (originally from Sicily) of Sal & Judy’s in Lacombe offers a menu of homemade Italian recipes mixed with Creole influences.
-Habanero's has three locations on the Northshore serving urban Mexican cuisine, with flavorful "artistic" tacos and esquites, and more.
+Habanero's has four locations on the Northshore serving urban Mexican cuisine, with flavorful "artistic" tacos and esquites, and more - two locations in Covington on Hwy 190 and Hwy 21, one in Slidell, and Taqueria Habaneros in Madisonville.

 Sal & Judy's Sauces, Tammany Taste